masai1116/SHARE-seq-alignment/README.md

 For ATAC, the most important files are the fragment file after removing duplicates and mito reads (.rmdup.cutoff.bed.gz) and a summarize report (.counts.csv.gz).\
 For RNA, the most important files are UMIxCell matrix (.UMIcounts.csv.gz) and a summarize report (.counts.csv.gz).\
 This pipeline currently keeps many intermedia files.
 If preferred, they can be manually removed afterwards.

-# Important note
-The ATAC and RNA barcodes would in the format of R1.xx,R2.xx,R3.xx,P1.xx, where xx is in the range of 01-96.
-The P1.xx indicates the primers that were used to amplify each ATAC and RNA sub-libraries.
-It is expected to be different between RNA and ATAC assay.
-The rest part of barcode (R1.xx,R2.xx,R3.xx) would be the same for ATAC and RNA library.
-A barcode translation table indicating the P1.xx used in the assay would be beneficial.

 # Cite us
 For more details, please refer to [Ma et al. Chromatin Potential Identified by Shared Single-Cell Profiling of RNA and Chromatin, Cell 2020](https://www.sciencedirect.com/science/article/pii/S0092867420312538)